 The evaluator will serve under a consultancy contract as detailed in the applicable United Nations rules and regulations.
-The evaluator will not be considered as staff member or official of the United
+The evaluator will not be considered as staff member or official of the United Nations, but shall abide by the relevant standards of conduct.
+The United Nations is entitled to all intellectual property and other proprietary rights deriving from this exercise.

-27 The United Nations shall place no restrictions on the eligibility of men and women to participate in any capacity and under conditions of equality in its principal and subsidiary organs.
+&lt;sup>28 The United Nations shall place no restrictions on the eligibility of men and women to participate in any capacity and under conditions of equality in its principal and subsidiary organs.